bgaber/terraform/aws/fedramp/automated-agent-installation/README.md

 # Testing

-Once this solution is deployed it can be tested from the AWS Lambda console by going to the `query-athena-lambda` Lambda function and using the native **Test** functionality.
+Once this solution is deployed it can be tested from the AWS Lambda console by going to the `automated-agent-installation` Lambda function and using the native **Test** functionality.

 ![Alt text](images/lambda-do-nothing.png?raw=true "Lambda output when latest agent version not approved")

 ![Alt text](images/lambda-do-something.png?raw=true "Lambda output when latest agent version is approved")

+# New AWS Accounts

+If a new AWS account needs to be incorporated into this module, here are the files that need to be modified:

+* /variables.tf
+* /terraform.tfvars
+* /provider.tf
+* /main.tf
+* /modules/eb-lambda/main.tf
+* /modules/ssm/variables.tf

 # Helpful commands